Projects for New Water Supply

 Arbuckle Reservoir

-LCRA is building the Arbuckle Reservoir, the first significant new water supply reservoir developed in the lower Colorado River basin in decades.
-LCRA is building the reservoir off the main channel of the Colorado River
+LCRA is building the Arbuckle Reservoir off the main channel of the Colorado River in Wharton County.
+This is the first significant new water supply reservoir developed in the lower Colorado River basin in decades.

 The reservoir could add up to 90,000 acre-feet of water to the region’s supply.
 It is the first project that will allow LCRA to capture and store significant amounts of water downstream of the Highland Lakes.

-The new reservoir will benefit the entire basin by helping reduce the amount of water otherwise required to be released from the Highland Lakes to serve downstream demands, including industrial and agricultural customers.
+The new reservoir will benefit the entire basin by helping reduce – but not eliminate – the amount of water otherwise required to be released from the Highland Lakes to serve downstream demands, including industrial and agricultural customers.
 Read the fact sheet.
 Learn about the history of irrigation and agriculture in the Lane City area.

 The project has a current life-time budget of $456 million, partially funded by a Texas Water Development Board bond sale and a grant from the TWDB.

-Projected in-service date: late 2024, subject to available flows in the Colorado River in the lower basin.
+Projected in-service date: late spring 2025, subject to available flows in the Colorado River in the lower basin.
+Due to the ongoing drought and resulting low downstream flows, LCRA was unable to complete the necessary fill/refill testing by the end of 2024 as anticipated.

 Project update